 However, you can choose any stitch pattern that you like as long as it is fairly firm.
 It is surprising how different you can make something look with only a small change such as this!

 Have a look through some stitch guides at your local library or on-line and see if you'd like to use a different stitch pattern.
-The photo above shows Double Moss Stitch would be a good alternative, for example - but you decide what you'd like to select for your bag.
+The photo above shows Double Moss Stitch from our book, Reversible Knitting Stitches.
+This would be a good alternative – but you decide what you'd like to select for your bag.

 Selvedge Stitches [also spelt: Selvage] are worked at each side of the knitting to give a neat edge.
 In this project we are going to pick stitches up along this edge when we start on the main body of the bag.